 d) when setting remuneration policy for directors, review and have regard to pay and employment conditions across the Company or group, especially when determining annual salary increases.

-e) within the terms of the agreed policy and in consultation with the Chairman and/or chief executive, as appropriate, determine the total individual remuneration package of each executive director, the Company chairman and other senior executives including bonuses, incentive payments and share options or other share awards. review the ongoing appropriateness and relevance of the remuneration policy;
+e) within the terms of the agreed policy and in consultation with the Chair and/or chief executive, as appropriate, determine the total individual remuneration package of each executive director, the Company Chair and other senior executives including bonuses, incentive payments and share options or other share awards. review the ongoing appropriateness and relevance of the remuneration policy;

 f) obtain reliable, up-to date information about remuneration in other companies of comparable scale and complexity.
 To help it fulfil its obligations the Committee shall have full authority to appoint remuneration consultants and to commission or purchase any reports or surveys or information which it deems necessary at the expense of the Company but within any budgetary restraints imposed by the Board;